QualiSystems/devguide_source/_posts/2016-04-30-getting-started.markdown

 #### Make a minor change to the driver

 The source control for your shell is managed under the _src_ folder.
 When generating the project template, ShellFoundry already created a driver template as well under this folder.
 Open the file _driver.py_ in your preferred IDE/editor.
-You'll see it already contains a driver for our shell with an example commands already in place.
+You'll see it already contains a driver for our shell with an example command already in place.
 We'll soon implement our first command in this file.
 For now, lets just make sure everything is in working order by adding a simple 'hello world'.

 Remove the 'example_function' function and replace it with the following code:
 {% highlight python %}